AJGrey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A scrit that changes the owner from vincent to staff
+A script to change owner and group owner from _hello to vincent and staff